JoshuaJFogg/slate/source/includes/_catalogues.md

-`subscriptionsInfo` > subscriptionTitle | string | A title of the subscription service `subscriptionsInfo` > subscriptionType | string | The type of subscription service `subscriptionsInfo` > subscriptionStatus | string | The status of the subscription service `subscriptionsInfo` > initialPricingEnabled | boolean | An indication whether initial pricing is enabled `subscriptionsInfo` > trialInfo | object | Object containing trial information `trialInfo` > trialEnabled | boolean | An indication whether trials are enabled `trialInfo` > trialUnit | string | Duration type (month, day, year, etc.)
+`subscriptionsInfo` > subscriptionTitle | string | A title of the subscription service `subscriptionsInfo` > subscriptionType | string | The type of subscription service `subscriptionsInfo` > subscriptionStatus | string | The status of the subscription service `subscriptionsInfo` > initialPricingEnabled | Bool | An indication whether initial pricing is enabled `subscriptionsInfo` > trialInfo | object | Object containing trial information `trialInfo` > trialEnabled | Bool | An indication whether trials are enabled `trialInfo` > trialUnit | string | Duration type (month, day, year, etc.)
-`trialInfo` > trialPeriod | integer | How long the duration should be `trialInfo` > discountPercentage | number | How much the price will be discounted `trialInfo` > nonPaymentTrial | boolean | An indication to whether payment details are required `subscriptionsInfo` > contractInfo | object | Object containing contract information `contractInfo` > contractUnit | string | Type of contract (day, week, month, etc.)
+`trialInfo` > trialPeriod | integer | How long the duration should be `trialInfo` > discountPercentage | number | How much the price will be discounted `trialInfo` > nonPaymentTrial | Bool | An indication to whether payment details are required `subscriptionsInfo` > contractInfo | object | Object containing contract information `contractInfo` > contractUnit | string | Type of contract (day, week, month, etc.)
 `contractInfo` > contractPeriod | integer | Number of units the contract runs